 - Add scallops.

 - Double broth ingredients if adding in extra seafood

 - Add more vegetables

 - Warm crusty bread for dipping

 - Enjoy a small bowl as an appetizer

 - Serve over rice

-Best enjoyed the day you make it as reheating shellfish or fish may overcook it.
+This fish soup with seafood is best enjoyed the day you make it as reheating shellfish or fish may overcook it.

 Other recipes you may enjoy

 - My Cajun Shrimp & Andouille Skillet (or pot), it is something I like to make a big batch of when we have people over as well as bring to gatherings.
 It is always a hit, the sauce mingling with the shrimp and sausage is soooo yummy!